 Reserves, Army of the Potomac

-Senior First Lieutenant H M Ross, commanding the First Section, Sumter Flying Artillery
+Senior First Lieutenant H M Ross, Sumter Flying Artillery

-Mustered in Confederate service on 15 July, 1861, and arrived at Manassas Junction on 22 July, 1861.
-Not present at the first battle of Manassas
+Mustered in Confederate service for the war 15 July, 1861.
+Ordered to Manassas Junction, Prince William County, Virginia, 24 July, 1861.
+Did not participate in the first battle of Manassas

 CAPTAIN A S CUTTS

-- First Section: Senior FIRST LT.
+- Section: Senior FIRST LT.
 H M Ross

-Captured pieces of Company E, 3rd United States Artillery and the 2nd Rhode Island Artillery
+Captured pieces of the 3rd United States Artillery, Light Company E, and the 2nd Rhode Island Artillery

 Sources